aagrxyz/fastPPCA/README.md

 The values in the brackets are the command line flags for running the code without the parameter file.

 ```
-* genotype (-g) : The path of the genotype file.
+* genotype (-g) : The path of the genotype file or plink bed file prefix
 * num_evec (-k) : The number of eigen vectors to output (default: 2)
 * l (-l) : The extra calculation to be performed so that k_effective  = k + l (default: 2)
 * max_iterations (-m) : The maximum number of iterations to run the EM for (default: 20)
 * debug (-v) : Enabling debug mode to output various debug informations (default: false)
 * accuracy (-a) : Output the likelihood computation as a function of iterations (default: false)
-* convergence_limit (-cl) : The value of the threshold telling the algorithm that it has converged (default: 0.01)
+* convergence_limit (-cl) : The value of the threshold telling the algorithm that it has converged (default: -1, meaning no auto termination condition )
 * output_path (-o) : The output prefix along with the path where the results will be stored
 * accelerated_em (-aem) : The flag stating whether to use accelerated EM or not (default: 0).
 * var_normalize (-vn) : The flag stating whether to perform varinance normalization or not (default: false).
-* memory_efficient (-mem) : The flag states whether to use a memory effecient version for the EM algorithm or not.
-The memory efficient version is a little slow than the not efficient version (default: false)
 * fast_mode (-nfm) : The flag whether to use a fast mode for the EM algorithm(default: true).
 Note: Setting the -nfm (NOT fast_mode) at command line will use a slow version of EM.
 * missing (-miss) : This flag states whether there is any missing data present in the genotype matrix or not.
+* text_version (-txt) : This flag makes the input genotype file to be in the text format as described below.
+If not used, plink format will be used.

 ```